List of former zoos and aquariums: Zoological Garden of Hamburg

+Zoological Garden of Faliro

+Zological Garden of Faliro (Ζωολογικός κήπος του Φαλήρου) was the first Zoo in Greece.
+It opened at 1901 in Athens by Nikolas Germanos.
+Faliro zoo was home for animals like lions, tigers, bears, giraffes, ostriches, exotic birds, orangutans, cheetahs and other animals.
+Some of the animals were the first ever seen by the people in Athens, who were negative to the zoo at first, but soon it became a favourite destination.
+It closed in 1916 because of WW1 and other problems.

+North America

 Ager Zoo

 Ager Zoo was located in Lincoln, Nebraska, United States.
 At one time it was one of three zoos in Lincoln.
 It was closed in 1980 when a study commissioned by the city determined that its facilities were substandard.

 Angrignon Park Farm

 The Ferme Angrignon, or Angrignon Farm, was a petting zoo in Montreal, Quebec, Canada.
 Established in 1989 or 1990 the farm was located in Angrignon Park, just outside the Angrignon subway station.At one point it was home to over 20 species of farm animal, the farm closed in 2006 and the nearby fort Angrignon closed in 2011.

-AquaDom

-The AquaDom, a massive cylindrical aquarium inside the atrium of Radisson Blu Hotel in Berlin, Germany, exploded and collapsed in December 16, 2022.

 Aqualand

 Aqualand was a zoo located in Oneida County, Wisconsin, United States.
 In the 1960s and 1970s it attracted some 72,000 visitors each year.
 It closed its doors in 1989 and was purchased by the owners of Peck's Wildwood in 1992.